Elenpay/NodeGuard/README.md

 <p align="center">
   <img src="nodeguard.png">
 </p>
-NodeGuard is a open source tech stack designed to simplify treasury ops in terms of Security and UX for lightning nodes.
-Currently only LND is supported.
-NodeGuards allows to manage a lightning treasury funds based on separation of duties and principle of least privilege principles.
-Watch the video below to learn more about it!
+NodeGuard is an open-source technology stack developed to simplify treasury operations for lightning nodes, focusing on both Security and UX.
+It enables the management of lightning treasury funds, adhering to the principles of separation of duties and the principle of least privilege.
+These principles form the core of NodeGuard's functionality, aiming to eliminate the need for an internal node hot wallet and to separate key management from the actual node operators.
+At present, NodeGuard supports only LND.
+For a more detailed understanding, please watch the video below.

 [![Watch the video](https://img.youtube.com/vi/qIQ5J0npj0c/maxresdefault.jpg)](https://youtu.be/qIQ5J0npj0c)

 Current features of NodeGuard are the following:

-- Funding and opening of a lightning channels using cold stored multisig wallets.
-Hot wallets are also supported.
-- Asynchronous channel funding leveraging multisig wallets
+- Asynchronous channel funding leveraging cold multisig wallets and hot wallets
+- Multisig wallet creation and import (BIP39), only segwit for now
+- Liquidity automation by settings rules in tandem with [NodeGuard liquidator](https://github.com/Elenpay/liquidator)
+- Optional remote signing through [NodeGuard Remote Signer](https://github.com/Elenpay/Nodeguard-Remote-Signer) functions for channel funding transactions, separating the NodeGuard keys from the actual software
 - Automatic sweeping of funds in lightning nodes to avoid having funds on the node hot wallets
+- Channel management
 - Channel creation interception with returning address to multisig wallets to avoid having funds on hot wallets
-- Liquidity automation by settings rules in tandem with [NodeGuard liquidator](https://github.com/Elenpay/liquidator)
+- Support for hardware wallets to sign the PSBTs for channel funding transactions
+- Minimalistic in-browser wallet with [NodeGuard Companion](https://github.com/Elenpay/Nodeguard-Remote-Signer) to ease signing of transactions and wallet creation
 - In-browser notification systems for channel approvals
-- Optional remote signing through [NodeGuard Remote Signer](https://github.com/Elenpay/Nodeguard-Remote-Signer) functions for channel funding transactions, separating the NodeGuard keys from the actual software
-- Minimalistic in-browser wallet, [NodeGuard Companion](https://github.com/Elenpay/Nodeguard-Remote-Signer) to ease signing of transactions and wallet creation
 - Two-factor authentication

 # Contributing